RsyncProject/rsync/rsync.1.md

 - Option `-f'- foo/*/bar'` would exclude any file/dir named bar which is at two levels below a directory named foo (if foo is in the transfer)
-- Option `-f'- /foo/**/bar'` would exclude any file/dir named bar that was two or more levels below the top-level directory named foo (exclude /foo/bar in a separate rule, if desired)
+- Option `-f'- /foo/**/bar'` would exclude any file/dir named bar that was two or more levels below a top-level directory named foo (note that /foo/bar is **not** excluded by this)
 - Options `-f'+ */' -f'+ *.c' -f'- *'` would include all directories and .c source files but nothing else
 - Options `-f'+ foo/' -f'+ foo/bar.c' -f'- *'` would include only the foo